Boris Johnson sees record rebellion from his own Conservative Party on covid policies

 Those from the libertarian wing of the Tories, as the Conservatives are called, say Johnson’s call for masks and passes smacks of nanny-state overreach and represents only the beginning of more intrusive measures to come.

-And so “#Gestapo” was trending on Twitter throughout the day in Britain.
+And so #Gestapo was trending on Twitter throughout the day in Britain.

-Conservative lawmaker Marcus Fysh insisted to BBC Radio that “we are not a papers please! society,” riffing off the common cinematic cliche of a German soldier in World War II asking for documents at a check point.
+Conservative lawmaker Marcus Fysh insisted to BBC Radio that “we are not a ‘papers, please!’ society,” riffing off the cinematic cliche of a German soldier in World War II asking for documents at a checkpoint.

 “This is not Nazi Germany,” Fysh said.

-In a surreal scene in the House of Commons on Tuesday, opposition Labour Party lawmaker Wes Streeting stood to defend the government and declare, “We are not living in the 1930s, and the Secretary of State and his team are not Nazis.”
+In a surreal scene in the House of Commons on Tuesday, opposition Labour Party lawmaker Wes Streeting stood to defend the government and declare, “We are not living in the 1930s, and the secretary of state and his team are not Nazis.”

 The new rules apply only to England.
 Northern Ireland, Scotland and Wales set their own guidelines.